civita/apple-thunderbolt-display/README.md

 If your host device (PC or laptop) has Thunderbolt 3 support with an **Alpine Ridge controller**, it will work directly using a **Thunderbolt 3 to Thunderbolt 2 adapter**.

 For **Titan Ridge-based Thunderbolt 3** or **Thunderbolt 4/USB 4** hosts, additional steps or hardware are required for a full connection.
-This guide covers two methods for connecting these devices.
+However, functionality may be limited on Windows systems, particularly for Thunderbolt 4 hosts, which may not support display output at all on Windows.

+### Thunderbolt 4 Restriction
+For **Thunderbolt 4 hosts**, display functionality may not work on Windows systems, even for single-display setups.
+However, the display is known to work on other non-Windows operating systems such as **Debian or other Linux-based systems**.
+If you're using a Windows system with a Thunderbolt 4 host, you may encounter issues when trying to connect the Apple Thunderbolt Display.

 ---